|

 The first Jewish settlers in Bolivia arrived during the colonial period.
-Today, the Jewish population in Bolivia is approximately 500.
+Today, the Jewish population in Bolivia number approximately 500, though thousands of Israeli tourists pass through the country each year.

 Early History